Revision 22-3; Effective July 1, 2022

 - check or copy of check;

-- current award notice, letter or written statement from the SSA; or
+- current award notice, letter, or written statement from the SSA; or

 - direct deposit slip from a financial institution.

-- a current award notice;
+- current award letter or notice;

 - written letter or statement from VA or Defense Finance and Accounting Service (DFAS);